Safety

 Phones MUST be in pockets when using or assisting with a tool

-A Mentor/Sponsor MUST be in the Engineering Wing for any power tool to be used
+A Mentor/Sponsor MUST be in the Shop for any power tool to be used

 A Mentor/Sponsor MUST assist in use of the Lathe, Manual Mill, and CNC Router